SenseLogic/PENDOWN/README.md

 *   Font size : `@1.25` `@1.25rem` `@1.25vw`
 *   Column span : `=2`

-These lists can be named, and then reused further in the document :
+These modifier lists can be named if needed, so that they can be reused multiple times in the document :

 ```
 {{^blue,italic:gangnam\ a blue text in italics }}